infinitered/ignite-cookbook/docs/recipes/SettingsUpYarnMonorepo.md

 ## Step 2: Create mobile app using Ignite

-Ignite is a powerful tool for scaffolding React Native projects.
-In this step, we'll create your first app within the monorepo using Ignite.
+[Ignite](https://github.com/infinitered/ignite) is a battle-tested React Native boilerplate that Infinite Red uses every time we start a new project.
+In this step, we'll create a React Native app within the monorepo using Ignite's CLI.

 1. Install the [Ignite CLI](https://www.npmjs.com/package/ignite-cli) (if you haven't already):